dknight/whoopee/2024-05-10 arctangent-function-in-lua.md

 # Arctangent function in Lua

-Looks like simple mathematical function arctangent is very confusing in Lua.
+Simple trigonometric function arctangent is very confusing in Lua.
 In Lua version 5 this function changed many times.
 I found such variants:

 - `math.atan(x)`: 5.1, 5.2